-Friendly Chau Doc has one of Vietnam’s most interesting markets, with an astonishing variety of tropical fruits, vegetables and other goods.
-Continue to an island village with fish farms, and see fish being fed through trap doors in the floating platforms.
-Then see a village inhabited by people of the Cham ethnic minority, with a chance to visit the attractive mosque and to learn about a unique way of life.
+Friendly Tan Chau has one of Vietnam’s most interesting markets, with an astonishing variety of tropical fruits, vegetables and other goods.
+Continue to a small floating market on the river and a floating fish farm, where you see fish being fed through trap doors in the floating platforms.
+Alternatively, you may visit the village of Chau Doc, which also has an outstanding market and fish farms.
+In the afternoon, continue sailing the Mekong.

-From the hamlet of Sadec, you’ll take a local boat along a channel off the main river, with much activity to be seen along the way.
-You’ll visit a small community where the villagers grow, process and fashion water hyacinths into floor mats and rattan baskets—a real slice of life in the Mekong Delta.
+From the hamlet of Sadec, take a local boat along a channel off the main river, with much activity to be seen along the way.
+Visit a small community where the villagers grow, process and fashion water hyacinths into floor mats and rattan baskets—a real slice of life in the Mekong Delta.

 At the town of Cai Be, see the floating market, where people in boats sell their wares.
 Each boat has an object attached to a pole that shows what is being sold.
-Then you visit a rice “factory,” where varieties of rice-based candies are made.
-Rice husks are reused as fuel for the cooking process, and ash is sold to famers for use as fertilizer.
-You’ll also visit a Chinese-style house built in 1838, and walk along local lanes to see loganberries being processed by the families who live there.
+Then visit a rice “factory,” where varieties of rice-based candies are made.
+Rice husks are reused as fuel for the cooking process, and ash is sold to farmers for use as fertilizer.
 On board Jahan, enjoy a gala farewell dinner.

-Air transportation; personal items such as alcoholic beverages, emails, etc.; discretionary tips to ship’s crew.
+Air transportation; some meals; personal items such as spa services, alcoholic beverages, emails, etc.; discretionary tips to ship’s crew; fuel surcharge may apply.